OlivierBourgain/www.obourgain.com/_posts/2013-07-16-cinq-et-trois.md

 > Given a number N, starting with number 1, you can only multiply the result by 5 or add 3 to the result.
 If there's no way to get N through this method, return "Can't generate it".

+###Une première solution
-Dans un premier temps, j'ai cherché la solution la plus simple (même si elle n'est pas optimale).
+Il existe une solution assez simple (même si elle n'est pas optimale).

  1. Si `n = 1 mod 3`, il y a une solution évidente :  `n = 1 + 3 + 3 + ... + 3`.
  2. Si `n = 2 mod 3`, encore une fois, il y a une solution évidente : `n = 1 * 5 + 3 + 3 + ... + 3`.